Sheeba Chaddha

 Sheeba Chaddha is an Indian film, stage and television actress.
+She received nominations for the Filmfare Award for Best Supporting Actress for her performances in the 2022 films Badhaai Do and Doctor G, winning for the former.

 Early life and career

 Chaddha grew up in Delhi, where she developed interest in theatre and started taking theatre workshops.
-She majored in English literature from Hans Raj College (University of Delhi)..
+She majored in English literature from Hans Raj College (University of Delhi).
 She was a classmate with Anurag Kashyap.

 Chaddha has acted as a character actor in films like Hum Dil De Chuke Sanam (1999), Parzania (2007), Delhi 6 (2009), Luck by Chance (2009) and Talaash (2012).
 In 2011, she also appeared in short film, Prakata Het Yad in gibberish, with actor Rituraj Singh.
 The film won he Audience Choice award in the Short Films category at River to River.
 Florence Indian Film Festival.
-She appeared in the 2012 film Talaash as Nirmala, a sex worker.
+She appeared in the 2012 film Talaash: The Answer Lies Within as Nirmala, a sex worker.
 The year 2015 saw her triumph with a quirky turn as Nain Tara Tiwary (Buaji) in Sharat Katariya's Dum Laga Ke Haisha.

 Her early appearance on television, was on Love Marriage (2002), thereafter, she made a comeback in television in 2007 playing a business tycoon in Kasturi.
 This was followed by series like Na Aana Is Des Laado (2009–2012), Kitani Mohabbat Hai (2009), Kahani Saat Pheron Ki (2007), Kuch Toh Log Kahenge (2001–2013) and Lakhon Mein Ek (2012).

 In June 2012, she joined the cast of popular television series, Hitler Didi on Zee TV.